alco/ExReminder/README.md

 ## Epilogue ##

 Congratulations!
-You have now a pretty solid understanding of what it takes to write a client-server app using Elixir.
+You have now a pretty solid understanding of what it takes to write a client-server application using Elixir.

   [1]: http://elixir-lang.org/getting_started/1.html